zetkey/Buatsaver/Docs/BUILD_SYSTEM.md

 - macOS 12.0 or later
 - Xcode Command Line Tools installed
 - Swift 5.9 or later
-- ImageMagick for icon optimization (install with `brew install imagemagick`)

 ### The Build Scripts